-We recruited 300 testers, 50 for each mattress, then compiled their reviews to see if any of the mattresses could offer the comfort of the leading brand, but at about 1/2 the price.
+So I recruited 300 testers, 50 for each mattress, then compiled their reviews to see if any of the mattresses could offer the comfort of the leading brand, but at about 1/2 the price.

-And after all the results were in, one mattress stood head and shoulders above the rest -- Our 10" Memory Foam Mattress.
+And after all the results were in, one mattress stood head and shoulders above the rest -- our 10" Memory Foam Mattress.
 The quality and comfort of this mattress really made it stand out from all the other mattresses we tested.

 What are people actually saying about their experience with our mattress?
 While there isn't room to post all the reviews on this buying guide page -- you can read all the reviews on the right side of the 10" Memory Foam Mattress page -- here is one recent example:

 "My fiance and I searched for a long time for a new mattress when we finally found this one.
 We couldn't be happier!
 It honestly saved our relationship and my health.